alpa-projects/alpa/examples/opt_serving/README.rst

 ---------------------------------------------
 We provide detailed instructions below on how to convert the original OPT-175B weights into Alpa-compatible formats.
 You can follow the same procedures to get Alpa-compatible weights for other model sizes.

-0. Download and verify the weights:
+1. Download and verify the original weights
-    First, download Metaseq's original OPT-175B weights in 992 shards, verify the `MD5 of the shards <https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/assets/opt175b_md5sum_shards.csv>`_  of the shards, and put the shards under a folder, say, ``PATH_TO_992_SHARDS/``.
+    First, download Metaseq's original OPT-175B weights in 992 shards, verify the `MD5 of each shard <https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/assets/opt175b_md5sum_shards.csv>`_ , and put the shards under a folder, say, ``PATH_TO_992_SHARDS/``.

-1. Consolidate the weights from 992 shards into one single checkpoint:
+2. Consolidate the weights from 992 shards into one single checkpoint Use the script `step_2_consolidate_992_shards_to_singleton.py <https://github.com/alpa-projects/alpa/blob/hao-add-weight-script/examples/opt_serving/scripts/step_2_consolidate_992_shards_to_singleton.py>`_ as:
-    Use the script `step_1_consolidate_992_shards_to_singleton.py <https://github.com/alpa-projects/alpa/blob/hao-add-weight-script/examples/opt_serving/scripts/step_1_consolidate_992_shards_to_singleton.py>`_ to consolidate the 992 shards into one single checkpoint.

   .. code:: shell

-    python step_1_consolidate_992_shards_to_singleton.py --read-prefix PATH_TO_992_SHARDS/checkpoint_last --save_prefix PATH_TO_SAVE_CHECKPOINT
+    python step_2_consolidate_992_shards_to_singleton.py --read-prefix PATH_TO_992_SHARDS/checkpoint_last --save_prefix PATH_TO_SAVE_CHECKPOINT

-  The consolidated checkpoint will be saved at ``PATH_TO_SAVE_CHECKPOINT``.
+  The consolidated checkpoint will be saved at ``PATH_TO_SAVE_CHECKPOINT`` as specified in the command.

   .. note::

     The above script will require a peak memory (RAM) usage as large as twice of the model size.
     For example, if you are performing consolidation for the 175B model, it will approximately have a peak memory usage of 175B x 2 bytes x 2 = 700GB.
-    Please make sure you RAM is sufficient to run the script.
+    Please make sure you RAM is sufficient to run the script without throwing an OOM exception.

   .. note::

-    The above script will save the consolidated checkpoint at ``PATH_TO_SAVE_CHECKPOINT``, hence will require at least 350GB disk space available.
+    The above script will save the model weights as a single consolidated checkpoint at ``PATH_TO_SAVE_CHECKPOINT``, hence will require at least 350GB disk space available.

-2. Convert the model into Alpa-compatible formats

-    Alpa ingests weights simply from numpy formats.
-Use the script `step_2_convert_to_numpy_weights.py <https://github.com/alpa-projects/alpa/blob/hao-add-weight-script/examples/opt_serving/scripts/step_2_convert_to_numpy_weights.py>`_ to convert the single checkpoint into numpy formats:
+3. Convert the single checkpoint into Alpa-compatible formats Alpa ingests weights simply from numpy formats.
+Use the script `step_3_convert_to_numpy_weights.py <https://github.com/alpa-projects/alpa/blob/hao-add-weight-script/examples/opt_serving/scripts/step_3_convert_to_numpy_weights.py>`_ to convert the single checkpoint into numpy formats:

     .. code:: shell

-      python step_2_convert_to_numpy_weights.py --ckpt_path PATH_TO_SAVE_CHECKPOINT --output-folder OUTPUT_PATH
+      python step_3_convert_to_numpy_weights.py --ckpt_path PATH_TO_SAVE_CHECKPOINT --output-folder OUTPUT_PATH

-    The weights will be saved at the folder ``OUTPUT_PATH``.
+    The weights will be saved at the folder ``OUTPUT_PATH`` as specified in the command.

   .. note::

-    The above script also require 350GB free disk space to write the numpy-formatted weights.
+    Similarly, the above script also require 350GB free disk space to write the numpy-formatted weights.

+4. Verify the output weights
+    Verify the MD5 of your converted weights to ensure there are no errors during the conversion.

 Download Alpa-compatible weights